 Ownership/Agricultural Holding Certificates and Notices All applications other than detailed submissions pursuant to planning conditions, non-material amendment applications, Certificates for Existing or Proposed Lawful Development.
 Design and Access Statements Those planning applications as set out in the detailed local requirements above.
 5 Local Information Requirements Other Plans All applications other than Section 73/73A applications, for detailed submissions pursuant to planning conditions and non-material amendment applications.
 Aftercare/restoration scheme All planning applications for mineral extraction.
-Air Quality Impact Assessment All planning applications when the site is within or adjoining an Air Quality Management Area and when a sensitive ecological site will be affected.
+Air Quality Impact Assessment All planning applications when the site is within or adjoining an Air Quality Management Area or when a sensitive ecological site will be affected, or when there would be a significant increase in traffic generation.

-Deletion Birdstrike Risk Management Plan All planning applications that may have an adverse safety impact on aircraft through the creation of standing water and new woodland within 13 km of aerodromes.
+Birdstrike Risk Management Plan All planning applications that may have an adverse safety impact on aircraft through the creation of standing water and new woodland within 13 km of aerodromes.
 Biodiversity and geological conservation report Those planning applications when there is a potential impact on designated sites, protected species or habitats, or where a biodiversity survey is required.
-Deletion Deletion Borehole or Trial Pit Analysis All planning applications for the extraction of mineral Deposits.
+Borehole or Trial Pit Analysis All planning applications for the extraction of mineral Deposits.
 Daylight/Sunlight Assessment All planning applications where there is a potential adverse impact upon the current levels of sunlight /daylighting enjoyed by adjoining properties and buildings.